deafzero/deafzero/README.md

 - Expert on Python PHP and Linux
 - Basic on Golang, Rust, and Java
 - Framework : Laravel
-- Medium Logic
-- Basic Hack Game
+- Basic on Hack Game

-#  Thanks for read 🙏
+>  Thanks for read 🙏